abpframework/abp/docs/en/cli/index.md

 * **`clear-download-cache`**: Clears the templates download cache.
 * **`check-extensions`**: Checks the latest version of the ABP CLI extensions.
 * **`install-old-cli`**: Installs old ABP CLI.
-* **`generate-razor-page`**: Generate a page class and then use it in the ASP NET Core pipeline to return an HTML page.
+* **`generate-razor-page`**: Generates a page class that you can use it in the ASP NET Core pipeline to return an HTML page.

 ### help